hatonthecat/Sparkfun-Artemis-Nano-File-Server/IoT Glossary & Exegesis.md

 Energy-harvesting - able to produce power locally/off-grid to power the device (agnostic as to partially or totally), as if it is some kind of farmer (also anthropomorphic, incongruously compares months of work into hours or minutes, if comparing the time it takes to grow food crops to generate power from a photovoltaic panel or thermoelectric generator)

 Energy-autarkic- similar to energy-scavenging and harvesting, but more specifically reveals/indicates that the device requires no external charging, or possibly even batteries (as with capacitors/li-ion capacitors).
 It also is the least personified.
+This does not refer to the energy needed to manufacture the device, which a given, but post-imaging of the binary and once it is in a "production environment."

 For the technically minded, I prefer the 3rd -"autarkic" because it sounds more "correct" (depending on the application), but for those explaining to the non-technical, and for those applications/users that are agnostic, or lazy, you can use the the first two.